jwoehr/qisjob/README.md

 * [OPENQASM Open Quantum Assembly Language](https://github.com/openqasm/openqasm)
   * Use a well-formed OPENQASM file.
   * Examples are found in the `qasm_examples` [subdirectory](https://github.com/jwoehr/qisjob/tree/master/share/qasm_examples) of the project.
+  * Examples of OpenQASM 3 are found in the `qasm3_examples` [subdirectory](https://github.com/jwoehr/qisjob/tree/qasm3/share/qasm3_examples)
+  of the project, as well as in the   [OpenQASM project examples directory](https://github.com/openqasm/openqasm/tree/main/examples).
 * Qiskit Terra `QuantumCircuit` Python code snippet.
   * To use a code snippet, only import that which is absolutely needed in the snippet and provide no execution code.
   * Pass the name of your `QuantumCircuit` to the `--qc` argument of `qisjob.py`